RodrigoValdess/TVC-Model-Rocket-Part-Design-Files/README.md

 **Nosecone**

-- The Nosecone Is meant to be used in 74mm airframes onyly!!
+- The Nosecone Is meant to be used in 74mm airframes onyl!!

 - Screwhole has to be made with drill in the middle for eye hook, or can be made in the design!